kubb-labs/kubb/docs/plugins/unplugin/index.md

 Kubb plugin for Vite, webpack, esbuild, Rollup, Nuxt, Astro and Rspack.

 ::: tip
 The `hook` option will not work with Unplugin.
-If you need to run Prettier or Eslint after the generation, use Kubb CLI instead.
+If you need to run Prettier or ESLint after the generation, use Kubb CLI instead.
 :::

 ## Installation